Stefan Petzner

-Stefan Petzner (born 17 January 1981 in Laßnitz bei Murau, Styria) is an Austrian politician.
+Stefan Petzner (born 17 January 1981) is an Austrian politician.
 He was a member of the right-wing Alliance for the Future of Austria (Bündnis Zukunft Österreich, BZÖ).
 Petzner is a former reporter (of the Styrian Kleine Zeitung) and a student of journalism.
 Petzner directed the election campaigns in 2006 and 2008.
 In 2008 Petzner was appointed secretary general of the BZÖ.

 Jörg Haider

 After Jörg Haider's death in a car accident on 11 October 2008, the party's executive committee nominated Petzner to succeed as party chairman.
 In an interview on the same day Petzner declared in tears that Jörg Haider was his "Lebensmensch", i.e. the "person of his life".

 On 19 October 2008, Petzner announced that he and Haider had been having "a relationship that went far beyond friendship" with the full knowledge of Haider's wife, Claudia.
 The Associated Press reported Petzner's comments as "Jörg and I were connected by something truly special.
 He was the man of my life ...
 I loved him as a best friend."
 The article was titled: Was Austrian far-right leader Joerg Haider gay?
 Euronews ran the headline "Rumours of Joerg Haider’s secret gay life."
 Other reports had that “some say” Haider had died “after a furious row with the man who now claims to have been his lover.”

 Petzner's statements were criticized within the party as misleading and fit to be interpreted as insinuating a homosexual relationship between Haider and Petzner.
 His party's officials made a rushed attempt to limit the damage for the image of their far-right group and banned several other interviews that were to have occurred that week.